 And Nellie is showing that senior pets can have plenty of zest for life and that her blindness doesn’t slow her down.
 “She loves to chase after our other cats and wrestle with them,” says Jennie.
 “I don’t know how Nellie does it, but she plays and jumps just as any other normal cat does.”
 She also purrs nonstop, even when she’s sleeping.

 Nellie became one of the 250 pets who will find great homes because of the Best Friends grant.
 Each one is proof that when it comes to love, age doesn’t matter.

-Keep the successes coming by giving to Best Friends.
+Keep the successes coming by giving to help more animals.